cisco/mindmeld/docs/source/blueprints/food_ordering.rst

    ['Sure, I got 2 Dolmas, 1 Meza Appetizer Plate, 1 Baklava from Saffron 685 for a total price of $22.
 Would you like to place the order?']
    >>> conv.say("Yes")
    ['Great, your order from Saffron 685 will be delivered in 30-45 minutes.']
+   >>> conv.say("Thank you!")
+   ['Have a nice day.']

 .. todo::

-   Test the app multiple times with different conversational flows and keep track of all the cases where the app response doesn't make sense.
+   Test the app multiple times with different conversational flows and keep track of all the cases where the response doesn't make sense.
 Then, analyze those cases in detail to attribute each error to a specific step in our end-to-end processing (e.g. incorrect intent classification, missed entity recognition, unideal natural language response, etc.).
-Categorizing your errors in this manner helps in understanding the strength of each component in your conversational AI pipeline and informs you about the possible next steps you can take to improve the performance of each individual module.
+Categorizing your errors in this manner helps in understanding the strength of each component in your conversational AI pipeline and informs you about the possible next steps for improving the performance of each individual module.

 Refer to the user guide for tips and best practices on testing your app before launch.
 Once you're satisfied with the performance of your app, you can deploy it to production using MindMeld's cloud deployment offerings.
 Read more about the different available options in :doc:`deployment <../userguide/deployment>` section of the user guide.